Confessions of a Nerdy Girl: Top Secret

 But she needs to know what’s happening.
 She has to understand what’s going on in my life, what’s important to me and why I act like I do from time to time.

-As if starting a new middle school isn’t bad enough; now, I’m pretty sure my adoptive mom wants to give me back, my sister is intent on ruining my life, and the entire eighth grade thinks I’m a total dork because of an unfortunate beach experience involving a poisonous jelly fish.
-(Okay, so it was only a waterlogged plastic bag that I mistook for a jellyfish, but still.)
+As if starting a new middle school isn’t bad enough; now, I’m pretty sure my adoptive mom wants to send me back to the orphanage, my evil adoptive sister is trying to ruin my life, and the entire eighth grade thinks I’m a total dork because of an unfortunate beach experience involving a poisonous jellyfish.
+(OK, it was only a waterlogged plastic baggie that I mistook for a jellyfish, but still.)

-All of that, and more, recorded on the pages of this dairy, and all dedicated to “M” – the mother who gave me away.
+All of that, and more, recorded on the pages of this diary, and dedicated to “M”— the mother who gave me away.

 Confessions of a Nerdy Girl: Truth or Dare